gcalvoCR/gcalvoCR.github.io/_posts/2023-06-20-python-basics.md

 When you work on different projects or use different libraries in Python, it's possible that those projects or libraries may have conflicting dependencies or versions.
 A virtual environment helps solve this problem by creating a separate environment for each project, with its own set of dependencies and Python packages.

-Type the following commands to create a new virtual environment and activate it
+Type the following commands to create a new virtual environment, activate it and install the dependencies:

 ```sh
 # Create virtual environment